Ceratosolen solmsi

 Ceratosolen solmsi is a species of fig wasps in the family Agaonidae.
-It has Ficus hispida as its host, where it is parasitized by the other fig wasp Apocrypta bakeri.
+They are obligate pollinators of the opposite leaf fig, Ficus hispidia a functionally dioecious tree.
 Wasp larvae develop and hatch into mature wasps entirely within the body of the fig. Female wasps that develop in the center rather than the periphery of the fig have more mating opportunities, produce more offspring, and produce more female relative to male offspring.
+These wasps are short-lived, typically surviving for less than 2 days after hatching, and are capable of dispersing, laying eggs, and breeding within this short time frame.
+They breed in figs, primarily locating them through olfaction.